Chimuka-simulilika/bash_miniproject/README.md

 ## Challenges and Solutions

-[TODO: Document any challenges you faced and how you solved them.
-This shows your problem-solving process.
-Example:]

-**Challenge 1**: [TODO: Describe a problem you encountered] **Solution**: [TODO: Describe how you solved it]
+I faced a challenge tring to push because of a large files.
+After numerouse trials of debuging, i rested the git and began from my previous commit before i run into the error/problem.

+**Challenge 1**: Error in pushinh to git main **Solution**: Reset git

-**Challenge 2**: [TODO]
+**Challenge 2**:
-**Solution**: [TODO]
+**Solution**:

 ---

 ## What I Learned

-[TODO: Write a brief reflection (3-5 sentences) about what you learned from this project.
-Consider:]
-- New bash commands or concepts you learned
-- How command-line tools can be useful for bioinformatics
-- Any insights about version control with Git
-- How this project relates to your research interests
+- I learnt how to begin the master script
+- I lerant how join different commands creating a working script
+- I learnt a number of debuging tricks
+- I learnt how to analyse bioinformatics data sets using the command line
+- I learnt how to interact with the command line and git
+- Overall, this project has given me a good insight of analysing biological data in bash and this will help in my research project

 ---